-Figure 5: (a) Top and (b) side views of supported B_5O_4 sheet, (c) shifted core-level binding energies for supported B_5O_4 sheet broadened with different full width at half maximum (i.e., FWHM = 1.0 and 1.5 eV), (d) projected band structure of supported B_5O_4 sheet (inset is first Brillouin zone) and (e) energy surfaces in the area A. XPS peaks come from experimental results for oxidized supported borophene12.
+Figure 5. (a) Top and (b) side views of supported B_5O_4 sheet, (c) shifted core-level binding energies for supported B_5O_4 sheet broadened with different full width at half-maximum (i.e., FWHM = 1.0 and 1.5 eV), (d) projected band structure of the supported B_5O_4 sheet (inset is first Brillouin zone), and (e) energy surfaces in area A. The XPS peaks come from experimental results for oxidized supported borophene.12

-The bands contributed by oxygen atoms were much lower than Fermi level, which came from strong covalent B-O bonds.
-So the metallicity of B_5O_4 sheet derived from the delocalized bonding among boron atoms clinging to the silver surface, which could be confirmed by the electron localization function (ELF) plot (as shown in Fig. S2a).
-Interestingly, there appears to be a gapped Dirac cone in the area A (marked in Fig. 5d), the gap for which is bout 0.05 eV.
-However, the energy surfaces in the area A (displayed in Fig. 5e and Fig. S2b from different views) suggested two bottom to bottom valleys, which may lead to significant anisotropy in transport properties.
-In consideration of the oxidation activity of β{12} borophenes, constructing sandwich or layered heterogeneous structures may a good way for protection52.
-Free-standing β{12} borophenes sandwiched by graphenes and BN monolayers were shown in Fig. S3a-b.
-The mismatch in two structures was close to or smaller than 1%, and the distances between layers were about 3.5 Å after optimization, a typical distance of van der Waals interaction.
+The projected band structure of supported B_5O_4 sheet was calculated.
+As shown in Figure 5d, some bands with contributions of boron atoms were crossed by the Fermi level, which indicated that the B_5O_4 sheet was metallic in nature.
+The bands contributed by oxygen atoms were much lower than the Fermi level, which came from strong covalent B-O bonds.
+Thus, the metallicity of the B_5O_4 sheet was derived from the delocalized bonding among boron atoms clinging to the silver surface, which could be confirmed by the electron localization function (ELF) plot (as shown in Figure S2a).
+Interestingly, there appears to be a gapped Dirac cone in area A (marked in Figure 5d), the gap for which is about 0.05 eV.
+However, the energy surfaces in area A (displayed in Figure 52b from different views) suggested two bottom-to-bottom valleys, which may lead to significant anisotropy in transport properties.

+In consideration of the oxidation activity of β{12} -borophenes, constructing sandwich or layered heterogeneous structures may be a good way for protection.52 Free-standing β{12} -borophenes sandwiched by graphenes and BN monolayers are shown in Figure S3a,b.
+The mismatch in two structures was close to or smaller than 1%, and the distances between layers was about 3.5 Å after optimization, a typical distance of van der Waals interaction.
 It implied that the structures and properties of borophenes would be maintained with the protection of graphenes or BN monolayers.